 If you are dissatisfied in any way with the service we provide please raise it with the class teacher or Headteacher.
 It is expected that the majority of anxieties and questions can be dealt with this way.
-However, if complaints cannot be resolved then contact a parent governor who will investigate the complaint on your behalf.
-If you are still not satisfied then a formal procedure involving the Local Education Authority can be invoked.
-This can be discussed with Mrs Foster or the Chair of Governors at a mutually convenient time.
+If you are still not satisfied then a formal procedure can be followed.
+Our Complaints Policy is available on the School website